Rozdandy/myfirst-miletone-project/README.md

 * A link to all social media platforms of Essence Greenery.
 * The site location, contact email address and phone number.

 # **Features:**

-*The present features include: Header and Footer*
+The site has the following features:

-## **The header:**
+## **1. The header:**

 *The header has the following features*

-1. The company logo **ESSENCE GREENERY**: It brings users back to the home but also the main page.
+1. The company logo **EG**
-2. THE **JOIN US** red button: just at the right top of the page, for potential partners and donors to register and join us.
+2. The **CONTACT US** red button
 3. The navigation bar: It housed all the links and icons of the site.
 It has the following:
+    * *Home link and icon*
+    * *About link and icon*
+    * *Why partner with us*
+    * *Gallery link and icon*
+    * *Support link and icon*

+## **2. EG**
+The company logo **EG**: It brings users back to the home but also the main page.

+## 3. Home Page
-    * *Home link and icon*: this the first and main page of the site that links to other sections of the page.
-The page educates on the existence of climate change and the action of the international community such as COP 21 to acknowledge it.
+This the first and main page of the site when a user click the URL.
+The page educates on the existence of climate change and the action of the international community such as COP 21 in acknowledgement of climate change.
+Specifically it has the following **features**:
+* **A carousel or slider**: This slider displays three images of the food system, the before after effect of climate change, and the melting polar region image.
+    *   An overlay text on the carousel
+    *   A text section that inform about climate change impact
+    *   A video on climate change with respect to the food system
+    *   Sustainable mandate section that has 6 images which also act as links on sustainable goals and development.

+## 4. About
-    * *About link and icon*: This section gives a brief overview of what the organization stands for, its mission, its visions and strategies to achieve its visions.
+This section gives an overview of what the organization stands for.
+It has the following **features**:
+   * **About us**: This describe What EG is all about and what we do.
+   * Image
+   * Mission: It explains the direction and what the comapny intend to achieve.
+   * Visions: it discuss the future aspirations of the organiaztion.

+## 5. Why partner with us?
+In this section, it discuss the various reasons why it is necessary to partner with us at EG. It has the follwoing **features**:
+   * The Need For Partnership section: It mainly text information on why it is imperative to partner with us.
+   * Image of forming bond of partnership.
-    * *Why partner with us*: link and icon:
+   * Why Partnership?: Those who we may want to partner with and why they should partner with us.
+   * How?: It discuss how the organiaztion intend to achieve this feat.

+## 6. Gallery
-    * *Gallery link and icon*: This feature shows some of the previous works on the farm and part of our harvests.
+This feature shows some of the previous works at the farm and part of our harvests.
+It has the following **features**:
+   * **A carousel or slider**: This slider displays 5 images
+      * Image 1: It is image of freshly harvested corn.
+      * Image 2: It is image of freshly harvested yam.
+      * Image 3: It is image of harvested dry corn.
+      * Image 4: It is image of freshly watermelon.
+      * Image 5: It is images of farm workers.

+## 7. Support
-    * *Support link and icon*: it explained why fingers are not equal, why some need help than the others
+It explained why fingers are not equal, why some need help than the others, it appeal for the support of the less previledge.
+Specificall, it has the following features:

+   * Image with overlay text
+   * Support Our Mission: The section appeals for help and donation either materially or financially.
+   * Video: This video explains the number of people that goes daily without food and the need of urgent help.

-## **Footer:**
+## **8. Footer:**
 This section is located at the bottom-most part of the page.
-It provides the user with contact information, location, and email address, Essence greenery social media platforms.
-It also shows our core strength
+It provides the user with the following features

-The design is intuitive, responsive on all devices and the  elements are Interactive.
+   * Contact information
+   * Location
+   * Email address
+   * Social media links
+   * Our core strength

 ### **In the future:**